What To Do When You Believe a Vet Has Harmed or Killed Your Companion Animal

 Veterinary malpractice is essentially the same as medical malpractice, except the victims are animals.
 If a veterinarian harms or kills an animal due to carelessness or negligence, this may constitute malpractice.

-What can you do if you suspects your veterinarian has committed malpractice?
+What can you do if you suspect your veterinarian has committed malpractice?

 You have several different courses of action available to you if you suspect your companion animal was injured or killed due to veterinary malpractice.